Paul Jones (singer): 1960s

+Solo: 1966–1969

-He was less successful without the band than they were with his replacement, Mike d'Abo, but did have a few hits, notably with "High Time" (1966) (UK no. 4), "I've Been a Bad, Bad Boy" (1967) (UK no. 5) and "Thinkin' Ain't for Me" (1967) (UK no. 32), before branching into acting.
+In the mid-1960s, Jones released a few hit 45s, notably with "High Time" (1966) (UK no. 4), "I've Been a Bad, Bad Boy" (1967) (UK no. 5) and "Thinkin' Ain't for Me" (1967) (UK no. 32), before branching out into acting.
 While his solo career in the UK was mildly successful, he sold few records in the United States.
-He had enough hits in Sweden to have a greatest hits album released there on EMI.
+During the 1960s, Jones found his biggest success in Sweden, where he charted 10 top-ten singles on Tio i Topp between 1966 and 1970, including the number one single "Thinkin' Ain't For Me" in 1967.
+This was enough to warrant EMI in Sweden to issue a greatest hits album of his material in 1968.
 His subsequent single releases in Britain in the late 1960s were on Columbia.

 In 1967, Jones starred opposite model Jean Shrimpton in the 1967 film Privilege directed by Peter Watkins.
-He was cast as a pop singer in the film, and sang the songs "I've Been a Bad, Bad Boy" and "Free me", which Patti Smith covered in the 1970s.
+He was cast as a pop singer in the film, and sang the songs "I've Been a Bad, Bad Boy" and "Free Me", which Patti Smith covered in the 1970s.
 The following year, he was the central figure in another cult classic, the 1968 experimental British satire, The Committee, directed by Peter Sykes, but this time the musical duties were handled by Pink Floyd and Arthur Brown.

 In January 1968, Jones was part of the "Big Show" package tour of Australia and New Zealand with The Who and Small Faces.
 Jones was backed by a different local band in each country.
 The tour is notorious for the conflicts with conservative mainstream Australian media reporters.
 In addition, an in-flight incident on their last day in Australia resulted in the tour members being detained by airport security and police before being ushered onto a flight to New Zealand.

+By the late 1960s, Jones had released four solo albums: My Way (1966), Sings Songs From The Film Privilege (1967), Love Me, Love My Friends (1968), and Come into My Music Box (1969).